swiftlang/swift/docs/CppInteroperability/CppInteroperabilityManifesto.md

 generic type in Swift have the API described in the generic declaration (with type parameters substituted), plus applicable conditional extensions.

-C++ templates support non-type template parameters, template template parameters, and parameter packs (variadic generics), all of which are not supported in Swift.
+C++ templates support non-type template parameters, template parameters, and parameter packs (variadic generics), all of which are not supported in Swift.